 All PUBLIC beaches from the Gulf State Park Pier in Gulf Shores to the Florida line belong to the Gulf State Park system.

 The City of Gulf Shores does not allow weddings with furniture/decor at public beach access points.
 An elopement (2-8 people) is allowed.

-If you wish us to marry you at the Gulf State Park Pavilion, Cotton Bayou or Alabama Point East, you must notify us at least one month in advance and have us purchase the $60 permit.
+If you wish us to marry you at the Gulf State Park Pavilion, Cotton Bayou or Alabama Point East, you must have us purchase the $60 permit.